smapiot/piral/docs/specs/cli-specification.md

 The Piral supports specifying different mechanisms for loading pilets.
 To allow versioning of a pilet's loading mechanism, we use a special header line in the output bundle.
 If the first line starts with a comment such as `//@pilet`, it will be treated as the pilet schema version indicator.

-Right now, there are two available schema versions: the legacy version is indicated by (`v0`) and the current standard version is (`v1`).
+Right now, there are three available schema versions: the legacy version is indicated by `v0` (UMD), the improved version has `v1` (plain UMD using `currentScript`), and the current standard version is `v2` (using SystemJS).
 Backwards compatibility should always be given, when introducing a new schema version.

 Most notably the following components should all be able to gracefully fall back: